Teddy Soares’ ex ‘surprised’ by his romance with Faye Winter on Love Island

 Teddy Soares’ ex-girlfriend has admitted she’s “surprised” by his romance with Faye Winter on Love Island.

-The 26-year-old dated Flora Waterhouse before joining the show, after meeting on Tinder in 2017.
+The 26-year-old dated Flora Waterhouse before joining the show, after meeting her on Tinder in 2017.

 Speaking to The Sun about Teddy’s new girlfriend Faye, Flora said: “I was surprised when he went for her, as he told me he hated girls who were fake, and loved the natural look.”